-38. Students may appeal against a decision of the Board of Examiners or of a Committee of either the TEI or the University on an academic matter affecting them and shall be subject to the University's General Regulation VII: Academic Appeals. agreed between the University and the Partner Organisation (as appended to the Memorandum of Agreement).
+44. Students may appeal against a decision of the Board of Examiners or of a Committee of either the TEI or the University on an academic matter affecting them and shall be subject to the University's General Regulation VII: Academic Appeals.